 The complex and competitive nature of inner city building in Calgary requires timely solutions and significant experience to navigate the project landscape, from land acquisition through to design, engineering, permitting, contractor selection, budget and quality oversight.
 The services I can provide are focused precisely on what will make your project successful and to avoid costly errors or lost time.
 While working with me you will be exposed to many of the frustrating, or even heartbreaking moments of failure I have experienced in my own projects.
 From this deeply personalized perspective on my countless job site wins and losses, I have another insightful comment to share with you:

+Here are samples of a few of the myriad of challenges I tackle on a daily basis risking my own company funds.
 You may have hired an excellent architecture firm, but its responsibility excludes how marketable the creative work will be upon completion.
 Maybe you need a reliable contractor, so your options include google searches and browsing the better business bureau to find a trusted company?
 Does your townhouse project require a civil engineer, but after reviewing the first draft of the plan you commissioned you have little way to gauge whether the details are appropriate, or even possible to execute on site and for what cost?
 How can you estimate what the total cost of project permits will accumulate to for a small building in 2018 without prior knowledge of the fee structure?
 Unfortunately the City does not provide an instruction manual that would begin to replace the value of recent experience in building a similar scope project as what you intend to.

-These examples are a few of the myriad of challenges I tackle on a daily basis risking my own company funds, because I am always either planning, building or selling a speculative project, and I must have the key components in place before I begin.
+I am always either planning, building or selling a speculative project, and I must have the key components in place before I begin.
 This means I need to know about new rules, costly new city policy changes, and market prices for material and labour before I buy land.
 As the process of building inner city has become increasingly complex, and multi-disciplinary, it has become far more risky, especially for multi family sites.
 Those professionals needed during the pre-construction phase are 'silo' bound based on their speciality, when they need to be vetted and organized by a big picture manager with responsibility to get work actually done on time and for a viable price.
 If you believe you could benefit from some project planning assistance, feel free to browse the type of services below that I can offer and contact me for a complementary discussion where I can propose some real solutions to obstacles in the way of your project success.
 Here is one final piece of construction wisdom I gained back in 2005 when I was desperately ill equipped and untrained to build houses, but was building one anyway, and encountered some demoralizing hurdle:

 Pre-development permit project analysis - Impartial review of concept plans for layout functionality and attractiveness to the buyer demographic